 The Scottish Government's policy on control of woodland removal gives direction for decisions on woodland removal in Scotland.

-We have published guidance on implementing the Scottish Government's policy on control of woodland removal.
-The guidance applies to both consenting authorities and applicants to secure a consistent implementation of Scottish Government’s policy.
-Our standard Scoping Opinion is available.
+We've published guidance on how to apply the Scottish Government's policy on control of woodland removal.
+The guidance applies to both consenting authorities and applicants.

 More guidance for planning authorities

 We've published guidance on planning for forestry and woodlands, which advises planning authorities on how to prepare new forestry and woodland strategies to guide future woodland expansion.

 It also gives advice on how forestry and woodland considerations can be brought into development planning and management.